liddiard/personal-website-gatsby/src/pages/project/harmontown-search.md

 First, I wrote a suite of Python utilities to download and transcribe episodes using OpenAI’s [Whisper speech recognition model](https://github.com/openai/whisper), then correct the resulting documents for common mistranscriptions.

 With over 6 million words across nearly 15,000 minutes of dialogue, the next challenge was search.
-I landed on open-source [Typesense](https://typesense.org/) as a search engine with the right mix performance and feature set.
+I landed on open-source [Typesense](https://typesense.org/) as a search engine with the right blend of performance and feature set.

 Finally, I built the UI to tie it all together on a modern stack using Next.js with TypeScript.
 The web application enables users to search every episode in a fraction of a second and directly jump into playing the podcast at specific moments.